BinL233/my-projects/README.md

     - Store user data by using AppStorage.
     - Adapting light and dark mode.
     - A list of Pokémon displays name, number and thumbnail size image.
-    - Selecting a row bring user to the detail view.
+    - Selecting a row brings users to the detail view.
-    - Detail view contains name, image, type, weekness, prevEvolution, nextEvolution, height and weight.
+    - Detail view contains name, image, type, weakness, prevEvolution, nextEvolution, height and weight.
     - User can select which Pokémon has been captured.
     - HomeView to show captured Pokémon.
     - Filters by Pokémon type.